 Taxable persons in Bahrain can recover VAT charges on expenses, according to the use of the expenses.
 For example, VAT charges on the expenses for the purpose of the economic activity can be recovered in whole or in part.
 Certain conditions apply for this, among which the fact that the input tax claim must be issued within five years, the limit set forth by the VAT Law.

-Our agents can help with more information about company registration in Bahrain as well as VAT registration and input tax recovery.
+Our agents can help with more information about company registration as well as VAT registration in Bahrain and input tax recovery.